fpvandoorn/sard/README.md

   - [x] nowhere dense and meagre sets: [PRed](https://github.com/leanprover-community/mathlib4/pull/7180) and merged
   - [x] $\sigma$-compact subsets, relation to $\sigma$-compact spaces and basic: [PRed](https://github.com/leanprover-community/mathlib4/pull/7576) and merged
   - [x] $\sigma$-compact measure zero sets are meagre: [PRed](https://github.com/leanprover-community/mathlib4/pull/7640)
-  - [x] finite-dimensional manifolds are locally compact: done (need messaging to produce instances)
+  - [x] finite-dimensional manifolds are locally compact: [PRed](https://github.com/leanprover-community/mathlib4/pull/7823); need some massaging to turn lemmas into instances

   - [ ] define measure zero subsets of a manifold: first version complete [and PRed](https://github.com/leanprover-community/mathlib4/pull/7076).
 Needs rework to a more conceptual approach:
     - [ ] define Lebesgue measure on a C¹ manifold (pull back Lebesgue measure on each chart, use a partition of unity)